10 Tips to Help Prepare for Visiting Machu Picchu

 By Nathalie Pye

 Feeling inspired to visit Peru/Machu Picchu?
-We have some fantastic group tours in Peru and Machu Picchu treks available for all levels and abilities - you can book ahead and join all year round.
+Search group tours in Peru which are available for all levels and abilities - you can book ahead and join all year round.
 Or if you are looking for something a little more rewarding why not stay a little longer and search volunteering programs in Peru or find ideas for taking a gap year in Peru.